mikey242/kudos-donations/readme.txt

 == Description ==

-= A modern donation plugin with lots of option =
+= A modern and easy to use donation plugin =

 *Kudos Donations* allows you to add a donate button anywhere on your website.
 Once a user clicks this button they will be greeted with a pop-up window where they can enter their details and how much they would like to donate.